 - Gift pack containing A4 photo of your alpaca, alpaca pencil, fleece from your alpaca, certificate of adoption,info sheet about your alpaca details of your visit to see your alpaca

-- One visit to see your alpaca (one friend/relative also included) which includes a chance to see, handle and feed your alpaca, and also enjoy refreshments and biscuits at the end of your visit
+- Three visits to see your alpaca (one friend/relative also included) which includes a chance to see, handle and feed your alpaca, and also enjoy refreshments and biscuits at the end of your visit

 Meet the Alpacas

 Elgar is 3 year old brown alpaca with 2 black spots on his back.
 He’s very placid and easy going and although now quite large he has a very nice personality.
 He loves his carrots and quietly pushes forward amongst our other boys when visitors arrive with their carrots.
 Elgar is on the walking team and is a steady walker who prefers being at the back of the line.
 Elgar should, all going well, become a father next year as he has started his stud duties in August this year.